krocellx/personal_site_react/README.md

-Personal Websit using React and Python.
+Personal Website using React and Python.